 - 2 cups chopped fresh spinach

-- In a medium sized skillet, cook onions in margarine over medium heat until onions are translucent.
+- In a saucepan, cook onions in vegan butter over medium heat until onions are translucent.
 Add flour and stir until a paste is formed.

-- Add boiling water 1 cup at a time, stirring in between until all ingredients are incorporated.
+- Place water in a microwave-safe bowl and heat for 2 – 3 minutes, until hot.
+Pour hot water 1 cup at a time, stirring in between until all ingredients are incorporated.

-- Add the Bragg, garlic, and nutritional yeast flakes and stir until well combined.
+- Add the Bragg (or soy sauce), garlic, and nutritional yeast flakes and stir until well combined.

 - Once the cheese has melted to the right consistency, add the chopped spinach and artichoke hearts.
-You don’t have to do this, but I think you’ll be glad you did.
+Stir to combine and place the lid back on the saucepan until the spinach has wilted.

-- Serve the cheese dip with crackers, tortilla chips, or even sliced veggies.
+- Transfer to a serving dish and serve with crackers, tortilla chips, or even sliced veggies.